mrj/jsjbridge/MigrationInstructions.md

    The `initialized` event will fire on the `applet`/`object` element when its Java `init()` method has returned, allowing you to delay work until this has occurred.

-   If an attempt is made to access a non-DOM property of an Applet object, a call to Java is triggered, and the JavaScript expression returns a Promise.
+   If an attempt is made to access a nonexisting property of an Applet object, a call to Java is triggered, and the JavaScript expression returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
    The JavaScript execution cycle will continue to execute the code after the Java call before the result is available.

    So if you want JavaScript code to do something dependent on a value retrived from Java, you must either,